CelineKaslin/CV/README.md

 - I relax by putting colours in some color-book.
 - I am (sadly or not) one of this "old" Disney lover generation.
 - Music is a huge part of my life and always in background.
-- Going on meetup programming event, because I love to share and learn new things in programming (language, frameworks, technologies ... ).
+- Going to meetup programming event, because I love to share and learn new things in programming (language, frameworks, technologies ... ).
 - I am a bit nerd and a huge fan and player of medieval fantastic oriented role game playing (LARP).
 So you can find me in the forest during some weekends dressed as a pirate, Viking, queen, goblin or whatever I have decided to play...

 ## Find out more about me ##